ssmerd/online-yoga/README.md

 # Introduction

 A website designed to promote Yoga training online.
-It contains a main page with a link to E-learning website with Yoga lesson videos and a page to sign up.
+It contains a main page with a link to an E-learning website with Yoga lesson videos and a page to sign up.
 If I wanted to further develop the website, I would require users to sign up first in order to see videos.
-I embeded a sample videos from youtube.com for the project.
-However for the final website I would create my own videos and published them regularly.
+I embedded sample videos from youtube.com for the project.
+However for the final website I would create my own videos and publish them regularly.

 Below are responsive images of the three pages.